anoopsarkar/compilers-class/faq.md

 ### Exams

-* If you must miss an exam because of a medical problem, you should make an attempt to contact me prior to the exam either by email or a message in my mailbox and you must submit the [official SFU Certificate of Illness](http://www.sfu.ca/content/dam/sfu/students/pdf/certificate-of-illness.pdf).
+* If you must miss a quiz or exam because of a medical problem, you should make an attempt to contact me prior to the exam either by email or a message in my mailbox and you must submit the [official SFU Certificate of Illness](http://www.sfu.ca/content/dam/sfu/students/pdf/certificate-of-illness.pdf).
 * If you miss an exam due to valid medical reasons you will be graded on your performance on the rest of the course.
 * **Make up exams will not be given under any circumstances**.

-### Disclaimers about this web page

-* All course information on this web page is tentative and could be in error.
-It can also change at any time.
-Confirm crucial dates or information with me in person during class.
-Double check with SFU calendar or schedule information for official class times and final exams time and location.
-* Students are expected to attend all classes: announcements about assigned readings, homeworks and exams will be made available at the start of each class.
-Such announcements may not be made on this web page, so don't rely on information here instead of attending class.

 ### Academic Honesty

 * Some examples of unacceptable behaviour:
+    * Copying code from another student in your class.
+    * Copying code from GitHub.
+    * Copying code from Stack Overflow or other coding help websites.
     * Handing in assignments that are not 100% your own work (in design, implementation, wording, etc.), without proper citation.
 There must be a README file in your submission with citations to any external code used.
     * Using any unpermitted resources during an exam.
-    * Looking at, or attempting to look at, another student's paper during an exam.
+    * Looking at, or attempting to look at, another student's code or work during an exam or quiz.
     * Submitting work that has been submitted before, for any course at any institution.
 * If you are unclear on what academic honesty is, see Simon Fraser University's [Policy S10-01](https://www.sfu.ca/policies/gazette/student/s10-01.html).
 * All instances of academic dishonesty will be dealt with very severely.